Optical follow-up of the tick-tock massive black hole binary candidate: Conclusions

 We presented the results of a dedicated optical follow-up campaign, that indicate that the AGN luminosity decreased by $\approx 0.2$ magnitude (or more, depending on the sample over which the average is performed), down to values comparable with the luminosities observed until 2018 \citep[see figure~1 in the methods appendix in][]{ticktock}.
 Due to the limited time-coverage of our campaign and on the uncertainties in the magnitude measurements it is difficult to determine whether the chirping oscillatory trend observed in the ZTF data continued.
 There is only an indication of an initial decrease in luminosity on a $\sim 20$ day timescale, after which the g-band magnitude remains approximately constant on similar timescales.

-Although our analysis cannot fully disprove the MBHB scenario, we believe that the extreme model proposed in \citet[][]{ticktock} requires the strongest observational evidence, and that such support is not available for the tick-tock system.
+Although our analysis cannot fully disprove the MBHB scenario (see the discussion in section~\ref{sec:caveats}), we believe that the extreme model proposed in \citet[][]{ticktock} requires the strongest observational evidence, and that such support is not available for the tick-tock system.